postmannen/actress/README.md

                 case ev := <-p.InCh:
                     upper := strings.ToUpper(string(ev.Data))
                     // Pass on the processing to the next process, and use the NextEvent we have specified in main
-                    // for the EventType, and add the result of ToUpper to the data field. p.AddEvent(actress.Event{EventType: ev.NextEvent.EventType,
+                    // for the Name, and add the result of ToUpper to the data field. p.AddEvent(actress.Event{Name: ev.NextEvent.Name,
-                        EventKind: ev.NextEvent.EventKind,
+                        Kind: ev.NextEvent.Kind,
                         Data:      []byte(upper)})
                 case <-ctx.Done():
                     return